MuhammadBinNauman/Intro-to-IM/Final Project/README.md

 ![](pic2.png)

-made a loop sequence in the draw function that allowed the notes after a certain time rather than all toghether
+made a loop sequence in the draw function that allowed the notes after a certain time rather than all toghether added the music waves see sources below for where to find the souce form where I got it from

 ### Layer 3
 ![](pic3.png)